duggabe/gr-control/README.md

 ```
 python3 -u loopback_test.py
 ```
 4. A new window titled `loopback_test` will open showing a chooser for the Sample rate.
-For the version 3.8 programs, select 576kHz; for 3.9 programs, select 768kHz.
+For the version 3.9 programs, select 768kHz.
 5. Proceed with starting a receive program (such as `NFM_rcv`) and a corresponding transmit program (such as `NFM_xmt`) in separate processes.

 <a name="under"/>